oracle/oci-ansible-modules/docs/modules/oci_ad_facts_module.rst

 Synopsis
 --------
 - This module retrieves details of all availability domains in your tenancy.
+By default, the region configured in your OCI SDK configuration is used.
+To retrieve details of all availability domains in your tenancy for a different region, use *region* to specify the region for which availability domains must be retrieved.